tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Resumable

 The `Tus-Resumable` header MUST be included in every request and response except `OPTIONS`.
-The value MUST be the version of the protocol used by the Client and the Server.
+The value MUST be the version of the protocol used by the Client or the Server.

 The Server MUST return `412 Precondition Failed` status without processing the request if the the version specified by the Client is not supported.
+The server SHOULD set `Tus-Resumable` to it's most preferred version.

 #### Tus-Extension